mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

 * actors can receive messages in any order
     * analogy
         * packets in TCP can come in any order (sequence number to reconstruct in order)
-        * post - you could get letters in any order
+        * postbox - you could get letters in any order
 * there are no channels
     * message will be delivered at most once
         * it could take a long time, like message in the bottle that floats over the see